Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Proposed 3D Placement Framework

 We model the top die, bottom die, and bonding terminal layer as independent 2D electrostatic fields~\cite{TODAES2015-Lu-ePlace} so that the partitioned macros can spread more easily without the influence of the macro density obstacle on the other die.
 The objective of multi-die 2D global placement is to minimize the D2D wirelength while the instances and HBTs on the three layers have minimal overlap, shown as follows

-where $\bm{\lambda} = (\lambda^{+}, \lambda^{-}, \lambda')$ is the vector of the density weights and $\hat{\bm{U}} = (\hat{U}^{+}, \hat{U}^{-}, \hat{U}')$ is the vector of the density penalty for the top die, bottom die, and HBT layer, respectively.
-The independent 2D density models give more flexibility for the macros compared to the 3D density model, and the HBTs, connecting the top partial nets and the bottom partial nets, guide the connected instances to align in an F2F manner during the placement.
+where $\bm{\lambda} = (\lambda^{+}, \lambda^{-}, \lambda')$ is the vector of the density weights and $\hat{\bm{U}} = (\hat{U}^{+}, \hat{U}^{-}, \hat{U}')$ is the vector of the density penalty for the top die, bottom die, and HBT layer, respectively. { We insert dummy fillers into the placement system.
+The total area of fillers is determined by subtracting the total instance area from the die area. } The independent 2D density models give more flexibility for the macros compared to the 3D density model, and the HBTs, connecting the top partial nets and the bottom partial nets, guide the connected instances to align in an F2F manner during the placement.